dgattey/dg/README.md

 - [PlanetScale](https://planetscale.com) powers a distributed DB.
 This DB is used to persist auth tokens for Spotify/Strava beyond the lifetime of a deploy + refresh the token as needed.

-- [Sentry](https://sentry.io) is used to capture errors + stack traces both serverside and clientside.
-Captures console logs too.
-Integrated with releases so we can see when problems start happening.

 ### API

 1. All endpoints are strongly typed + synced between Next client + server with `/src/api/endpoints.ts`.
 No endpoint should ever be used directly from client, but the types in this file can be used!